KrishnaGupta1111/XML-File-Parser-Assignment-/README.md

-# CreditSea - Experian Credit Report Dashboard

-A professional full-stack MERN application that processes and displays Experian XML credit reports with a beautiful, responsive UI.
+A professional full-stack MERN application that processes and displays XML credit reports with a beautiful, responsive UI.

 ## 🎯 Features